Foundations In Architecture

 Second Assignment:

 Learning the components of architecture starts with the Greeks.
-In the Exercise 1.1 you will need to sketch and learn the details of Greek design.
-Today we simplify the total number of pieces that make up ornaments of a building.
-However, until the 1920's architectural ornamentation was created by adding many sculpted parts.
-Today ornamentation is attached to the building instead of being part of the structure.
+In Exercise 1.1, you will need to sketch and learn the details of Greek design.
+Today, we simplify the total number of pieces that make up a building's ornaments.
+However, until the 1920s, architectural ornamentation was created by adding many sculptural elements.
+Today, ornamentation is attached to the building instead of being part of the structure.

 Secrets of the Parthenon